hknutzen/Netspoc-API/README.md

 1. Rules of a services are referenced by name 'rules'.
 1. An individual rule is referenced by its rule number (first index is 1).
 1. A rule number may be given together with the total number of rules of a service as "2/3", meaning rule number 2 of 3.
 This is used as an additional check, that the rule number has not changed unexpectedly.
 A job aborts if expected and real number of rules differ.
+1. When deleting or modifying an existing host, the network name may be omitted, since names of hosts are unambiguous.
+The path then starts directly with name of some host.
+1. The network name may not be omitted for ID hosts like "host:id:a@example.com", because ID host with same ID can be defined in more than one network.

 When a new rule is added, no rule index is given, because written order of rules doesn't matter.